ICOS-Carbon-Portal/pylib/docs/modules.md

 ### Authentication ways
 - **Note to users:**
-By default, the authentication module is set to store valid credentials to the icos carbon portal configuration file.
+By default, the `cpauth` module is set to store valid credentials to the ICOS carbon portal configuration file.
 Internally this is handled by performing a validation against https://cpauth.icos-cp.eu/password/login using the provided credentials and setting `write_configuration=True` during the instantiation of the authentication class.
 **Users can change this default behaviour to prioritize for security and privacy, especially in cases where storing login information is not feasible or poses a risk.
 This can be achieved by explicitly setting